 SFMOMA to Open Three Temporary Exhibitions by Renowned and Emerging Artists This July

 2017 SECA Art Award, On View July 15–September 17, 2017

 Noguchi’s Playscapes, On View July 15–November 26, 2017

 Soundtracks, On View July 15, 2017–January 1, 2018

 Released: April 18, 2017 · Download (480.4 KB PDF)

 2017 SECA Art Award

 On view July 15–September 17, 2017

 The 2017 SECA Art Award exhibition, the first to be held in the new SFMOMA, features five Bay Area artists in their first major museum presentations.
 Liam Everett, Alicia McCarthy, Sean McFarland, K.r.m.
-Mooney and Lindsey White join the ranks of the more than 70 artists who have received the Society for the Encouragement of Contemporary Art (SECA) Art Award since 1967.
+Mooney and Lindsey White join more than 70 artists who have received the Society for the Encouragement of Contemporary Art (SECA) Art Award since 1967.
 Previous winners include Tauba Auerbach, Chris Johanson, Barry McGee, Trevor Paglen and Mitzi Pederson.